6 Introduction to the Command Line

 • Use wildcards (*) for maximum laziness!

-Now let’s put into practise what you have learnt about find.
+Now let’s put into practise what we have learnt about find.

-For that you will download a messy folder from a collaborator, remember to check you are in the BareBonesBash folder!:
+For that we will download a messy folder from a collaborator, remember to check we are in the BareBonesBash folder!

 wget git.io/Boosted-BBB-images -O Boosted-BBB.zip

 We realise that this is a compressed file, and more precisely is a zip file (extension .zip).
-In order to access to its content we will need to “unzip” it first.
-For that we can use the command unzip:
+In order to access its content we will need to “unzip” it first.
+For that we can use the command unzip.

 unzip Boosted-BBB.zip